-The key concepts which run through the study of economics are set out below.
-These key concepts can help teachers think about how to approach their teaching in order to encourage learners to make links between topics and develop a deep overall understanding of the subject.
-The teaching support package gives teachers guidance on integrating the key concepts into their teaching.
-See page 7 for more information on our teacher support.
+The key concepts on which this syllabus is built are set out below.
+These key concepts can help teachers think about how to approach each syllabus topic in order to encourage learners to make links between topics and develop a deep overall understanding of the subject.